farzadafi/Design_Pattern/Factory_Method/view_engine/Readme.md

 ### view_engine_2

-in the second view engine module, create the ViewEngine interface and GlassViewEngine class implements from it, and pass an object with the type ViewEngine to render method in Controller class, for use in another view engine later without changing code
+in the second view engine module, create the ViewEngine interface and GlassViewEngine class implements from it, and pass an object with the type ViewEngine to render method in PageRender class, for use in another view engine later without changing code

 what's the problem with this approach?